February is a great time to start a new season of growing our own food.

 • February is the last month when you can safely plant bare-root trees, bushes and fruit canes.
 After this month, it will be better to plant potted or pot grown plants.

 • Before the usual spring rush, paint fences and sheds and get other general maintenance jobs done.
-If plants are trained onto fences you want to paint, make certain that the paint you use is safe for plants.
+If plants are trained onto fences you want to paint, make sure that the paint you use is safe for plants.

 • Construct a cold frame to get early crops going.
 Later it can be used for ridge cucumbers, courgettes and other heat lovers.